Single Vector

 [1] "avocado" "grape" "orange"

-# remove the range of elements that fall within that number.
+# select the range of elements that fall within that number.

 2:5] fruits[